 This post may contain affiliate links to products I use and highly recommend.
 You can read my full disclosure .

-Simple, delicious, and keto-friendly, this Cilantro Lime Cauliflower Rice recipe makes a great low carb substitute for the rice that you typically get at many Mexican takeout spots.
+Cilantro Lime Cauliflower Rice is a great low carb substitute for the rice that you typically get at many Mexican takeout spots.
 It works well in everything from Indian food to keto burrito bowls.
-Plus, it’s great for meal prep and requires about five ingredients and one pan.
-In this post, I share how to make cilantro lime-flavored cauliflower rice at home.
+Plus, it’s great for meal prep, can be cooked with frozen cauliflower rice, and requires about five ingredients and one pan.
+In this post, I share how to make cilantro lime cauliflower rice at home.
 Plus, I provide some main protein ideas to pair this with for dinner.

 There are several reasons that you need this easy recipe in your life.